 This course provides information about contemporary community health and school hygiene issues.
 Topics include health education and current information about health trends.
 Upon completion, students should be able to recognize and devise strategies to prevent today's community health problems.
-This course has been approved for transfer under the Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+This course counts as a pre-major and/or elective course.